john12gate/450-javascript-interview-question-and-answers/README.md

 ---

-**Note:** This repository is specific to ReactJS.
-Please check [Javascript Interview questions](https://github.com/john12gate/300-interview-questions-on-react/) for core javascript questions.
+**Note:** This repository is specific to JavaScript.
+Please check [React Interview questions](https://github.com/john12gate/300-interview-questions-on-react/) for core React questions.

 ### Table of Contents